Coconut oil is a multifaceted ingredient in both food preparation and beauty products.

 Swollen fingers can make it hard to take your rings off, but coconut oil helps.

-→ Put some coconut oil on and around the ring and turn it around.
+→ Put some coconut oil on and around the ring, then gently turn it around.

-Slowly move the ring back and forth until it slides off painlessly.
+Move the ring slowly back and forth until it slides off painlessly.

 25. Wood conditioner